palominolabs/benchpress/README.md

     ./gradlew distZip

-The resulting `.zip` files in the respective `build/distributions` directories are all you need to deploy BenchPress nodes.
+The resulting `.zip` files in the respective `build/distributions` directories are all you need to deploy the core BenchPress code.

 ## Runing BenchPress